“There is no mistaking a real book when one meets it. It is like falling in love.” – Christopher Morley #reading #booklove

 - Brave New World (Aldous Huxley)

-More-recent favorites, an eclectic collection of memoirs and novels, all highly recommended:
+More favorites.
+An eclectic collection of historical novels, all highly recommended:

 - The Midnight Watch (David Dyer)